 Chris Field is the Western Australian Ombudsman.
-He concurrently holds the roles of Energy and Water Ombudsman, Chair, State Records Commission and Chair, Accountability Agencies Collaborative Forum.
+He concurrently holds the roles of Energy and Water Ombudsman, and Chair, State Records Commission.

-In February 2020, Chris was elected President of the International Ombudsman Institute (IOI).
-This is the first time in the 42-year history of the IOI that an Australian has been elected President.
-Chris will commence his term as President at the rescheduled 12th World Conference and commence his term as President at the rescheduled 12th World Conference and General Assembly of the IOI in Dublin, Ireland.
+In May 2021, Chris commenced his four-year term as President of the International Ombudsman Institute (IOI).
+This is the first time in the 43-year history of the IOI that an Australian has been elected President.